How Can I Collect Child Support?

 The most common way DCS collects support is by wage withholding (garnishing).
 This means taking the support directly from the other parent's paycheck.
 DCS can also withhold support payments from other sources of income, such as unemployment, industrial insurance benefits, and Social Security disability and retirement benefits (but not SSI or welfare payments).

 If the other parent is not working, or has no other regular income, DCS can take funds from bank accounts and, in some cases, other types of property, such as boats and cars.
 DCS can ask for the non-paying parent's federal tax refund as payment of support.
-Where a parent who can pay fails to do so, DCS can cause their driver's or professional license to be suspended.
+Where a parent who can pay does not, DCS can cause have their driver's or professional license suspended.

-A parent can also be held in contempt of court, and can even go to jail, for refusing to pay child support.
+A judge can hold a parent in contempt and s end the parent to jail for refusing to pay child support.

 The state has a system for keeping track of child support payments called the Washington State Support Registry.
 Its records are the best way to know if support has been paid or is owed.
-If the other parent ever pays you directly, you must tell DCS so that the payment records remain accurate.
+If the other parent ever pays you directly, tell DCS so the payment records are accurate.